Stuffing Muffins (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-To make the most South Beach Diet friendly or low-glycemic version of 100% Whole Wheat Stuffing Muffins with Sausage and Parmesan choose bread that has the least possible grams of sugar.
+I haven’t tried making Stuffing Muffins with a strictly low-carb bread, but I think it would work.
+But this isn’t even too much of a carb splurge for low-carb diet plans if you limit yourself to one muffin; check the nutritional information.
+If you want make a version of Stuffing Muffins suitable for the original South Beach Diet, choose bread that has the lowest possible amount of sugar.
 South Beach would also recommend you use turkey sausage, and cook the vegetables in olive oil instead of butter.
-However, even if you use low-fat pork sausage and 1 T of butter like I did, this is a pretty diet-friendly recipe for a special occasion.
-This is too high in carbs for a traditional low-carb diet plan unless you’re having a splurge for Thanksgiving.
+However, even if you use low-fat pork sausage and some butter like I did, this is a pretty diet-friendly recipe for a special occasion.

 Find More Recipes Like This One: